Girardville, Pennsylvania: Notable people

-Joseph, Charles and Albert Drulis were born and raised in Girardville and all three went on to star in football at Temple University.
-Charles and Albert went on to play in the NFL.
-All 3 brothers have been inducted into the Pennsylvania sports hall of fame.
+Joseph, Charles, and Albert Drulis were born and raised in Girardville.
+All three played football at Temple University, and Charles and Albert went on to play in the NFL.
+All three brothers have been inducted into the Pennsylvania sports hall of fame.
 Chuck Drulis was an all-pro lineman for the Chicago Bears and went on to coach in the NFL after his playing career.
-Chuck Drulis is credited with introducing the "safety blitz" into the league while the defensive coordinator with the St. Louis Cardinals.
-Chuck's wife, Dsle Drulis, was the artist selected to design all of the art for the Pro Football Hall of Fame in Canton, Ohio.
-She used her husband and sons Chuck Jr. and Kerry as the models for the sculptures over the main entry to the facility.
+He is credited with introducing the "safety blitz" into the league while he was the defensive coordinator with the St. Louis Cardinals.

-Actress Mary Boland, born in Girardville, appeared in many films during the first half of the 20th century including such popular ones as The Women, Ruggles of Red Gap and Pride and Prejudice.
+Baseball player Chick Fullis was born in Girardville in 1901.

 Landmarks

 Churches

-Girardville had five churches, one New Community Fellowship Church, one Methodist Episcopal, one Lutheran and two Roman Catholic Churches, St. Vincent de Paul and St. Joseph.
-St. Joseph's Church was closed in July, 2015, while St. Vincent's was kept open as a worship center for the newly formed Parish of St. Charles Borremeo, with the main church in Ashland (the former St.Joseph's).
+Girardville had six churches: one New Community Fellowship Church; one Methodist Episcopal; one Lutheran; and two Roman Catholic Churches, St. Vincent de Paul and St. Joseph.
+St. Joseph's Church was closed July, 2015, while St. Vincent's was kept open as a worship center for the newly formed Parish of St. Charles Borremeo, with the main church in Ashland (the former St.Joseph's).
+Girardville Primitive Methodist Church stood at the corner of Main and Richard Streets for 132 years before its demolition in October of 2012.

 Notable events

 Girardville is the site of an annual St. Patrick's Day parade that is one of the largest in Pennsylvania.
-It made history on March 29, 2008, when former President Bill Clinton joined the marchers to the delight of 30,000 parade goers that lined the streets of the small coal town.
-The Annual AOH Girardville St. Patrick's Day Parade celebrated its 13th parade in 2016.
-It is known as "The Best and Biggest Little St. Patrick's Day Parade This Side of the Atlantic".
+It made history on March 29, 2008, when former President Bill Clinton joined the parade.
+The annual Girardville St. Patrick's Day Parade was last celebrated in 2023.